WHMCS/developer-docs/about/faq.md

 ### Q. Who can I contact if I need support?

-We have a developers forum available @ https://forum.whmcs.com/forumdisplay.php?15-Developer-Corner
+We have a developers community available @ https://whmcs.community/forum/41-developer-corner/

 Basic development support is offered by our Technical Support Team.